facelessuser/coloraide/docs/src/markdown/manipulation.md

 2. Most of the time, if you set all color channels to undefined, when resolved, the color will be black (or white in the case of CMYK).
 Unfortunately, using `0` for undefined channels in some color spaces can create colors outside the viewable gamut.
-One such example is ACEScct which has a greater value than zero for black.
+One such example is ACEScct (a logarithmic encoding of ACES) which has a greater value than zero for black.
 In this case, setting undefined channels to zero will cause nonsense colors.
 In this specific case, we use ACEScct's value for black instead of `0` for more a more practical default.

     ```py play
     aces = Color('black').convert('acescct')